After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 Due to Admin Privileges certain buttons might not be visible.

-Users can be selected by Group and by entering a part (fragment) of their ID or Email.
+Users can be selected by Group and by entering a part (fragment) of their (display) Name or Email.
 So entering "son" as ID will select both "jason" and "sonja".

 Select the Type, Role and (Deleted) Status.
-Thebutton will select both.
+The button will select both option values.

-The list can be sorted Ascending or Descending on ID or Email.
+The list can be sortedor on Name ID or Email.

 Tap the button to (re)display the list.